 With immense gratitude, we are so pleased to announce that the Camp Contour Lines fundraiser has passed the goal of €10,000 with contributions from 61 donors!

-With your support, Camp Contour Lines is expanding its operations to 36 sites in the Greater Livingston Area, on Guatemala’s Caribbean Coast, planting thousands of trees and helping the local community to establish regenerative agroforestry systems.
+With your support, Camp Contour Lines is expanding its operations to over 70 sites in the Greater Livingston Area, on Guatemala’s Caribbean Coast, planting thousands of trees and helping the local community to establish regenerative agroforestry systems.
 These agroforestry systems will replace destructive slash and burn agriculture practices, and help provide the community with sustainable livelihoods.

 Team up with camp Contour Lines this camp is operating over 2 years throughout 200 sq km of rainforest throughout the Greater Livingston Area, on Guatemala’s Caribbean Coast.
-Camp Contour Lines plants agroforestry projects mainly in Q’echi (mayan) villages, with 26 project sites on over 80 acres to date, restoring slash-and-burn corn to agro-reforestation systems on Contour.
+Camp Contour Lines plants agroforestry projects mainly in Q’echi (mayan) villages, with over 70 project sites on over 80 acres to date, restoring slash-and-burn corn to agro-reforestation systems on Contour.

 -Skills needed: research scientists (soil biologists, agronomists, ecologists, anthropologists), grant-writers, photographers, filmmakers, SEO/social media specialists.